Our Tutorial for C in Cursive

-The capital and lowercase cursive letter C may be the easiest letter to write and learn.
+The capital and lowercase cursive C may be the easiest letter to write and learn.
 C is seemingly identical to the handwritten form of letter as well.
-The letter C also connects well with multiple other letters such as a and e, in words like:
+The letter C in cursive also connects well with multiple other letters such as a and e, in words like:

 Something important to note is all of the letter C’s connections to other letters are on the bottom tail.
 After you’re comfortable with writing the letter C in cursive, practice writing “ca” together as well as “ce.”
 These are called “connectors” and will help you understand how cursive works to form words.